-Dr. Robert Shin specializes in neurology (brain & spinal cord disease).
-Dr. Shin graduated from the University of Pennsylvania School of Medicine.
-His training includes a residency program at Hospital of the University of Pennsylvania.
-Areas of particular interest for Dr. Shin include multiple sclerosis (MS) and trigeminal neuralgia.
+Dr. Robert Shin's specialty is neurology (brain & spinal cord disease).
 Patients gave him an average rating of 4.5 stars out of 5.
-Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
+He has indicated that his clinical interests include multiple sclerosis (MS) and trigeminal neuralgia.
+Dr. Shin is an in-network provider for Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
 He is a graduate of the University of Pennsylvania School of Medicine and a graduate of Hospital of the University of Pennsylvania's residency program.
 Distinctions awarded to Dr. Shin include: National Multiple Sclerosis Society, Maryland Chapter, Health Care Professional of the Year; Ophthalmology Lecturer of the Year Award; and Elected Fellow of the American Academy of Neurology.
-He is affiliated with VA Maryland Health Care System and MedStar Georgetown University Hospital.
-Dr. Shin welcomes new patients.
+His professional affiliations include VA Maryland Health Care System and MedStar Georgetown University Hospital.
+He is accepting new patients.

 Clinical interests: Multiple Sclerosis, Trigeminal Neuralgia, Eye Problems

-Dr. Wondwossen Tekle's medical specialty is neurology (brain & spinal cord disease).
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, and more.
+Dr. Wondwossen Tekle practices neurology (brain & spinal cord disease).
+He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.